Bude beach death mother 'may have been saving sons'

 The woman, aged in her 50s, and her two sons - aged 11 and 13 - got caught in a current off Northcott Mouth, near Bude, at about 14:00 BST on Monday.

 Both boys were unhurt, but their mother was pronounced dead after being taken to North Devon District Hospital.

-Lifeguard cover at the beach had ended a day earlier.'Quiet beach'
+Lifeguard cover at the beach had ended a day earlier.

 The boys had been bodyboarding when they got into difficulty.

 One made it back to shore on his own.
 The other was rescued by two men, who also alerted emergency services.

 Steve Instance, RNLI lifeguard inspector, said the woman and her children were the only people in the water at the beach when the tragedy occurred.

 "We believe that the woman had gone in to rescue the boys," he said.